cheap-glitch/vue-cli-plugin-sitemap/README.md

    * [Other route-specific options](#other-route-specific-options)
  * [Changelog](#changelog)
  * [License](#license)

+> Sitemaps are an  easy way for webmasters to inform  search engines about pages
+> on  their sites  that are  available  for crawling.
+In its  simplest form,  a
+> sitemap  is an  XML file  that lists  URLs for  a site  along with  additional
+> metadata about  each URL  […] so  that search  engines can  more intelligently
+> crawl the site.
+Web crawlers usually discover pages from links within the site
+> and from  other sites.
+Sitemaps  supplement this  data to allow  crawlers that
+> support sitemaps to pick up all URLs in the sitemap and learn about those URLs
+> using the associated metadata. (from [sitemaps.org](https://www.sitemaps.org))

 **vue-cli-plugin-sitemap** generates sitemaps  for your webapps.
 You  can use it on its own or integrate it in the definition of your routes.
 Features: